Amazon Dynamic Pricing Impact Calculator

 On Amazon, even a $2 price change on a product selling 300 units per month shifts your monthly revenue by $600 — and can move margin by 5–10 percentage points depending on your cost structure.
 Because Amazon's referral fee is a percentage of price, lowering your price slightly compresses both absolute revenue and the fee amount, making the net profit impact non-linear.
 This calculator lets you model both directions before you reprice.

 Dynamic pricing is particularly important when competing for the Buy Box.
 A lower price can improve your Buy Box win rate, but only if the additional volume offsets the compressed margin — see the Buy Box Win Rate Profit Impact Calculator to model that trade-off explicitly.
+For a broader perspective on Amazon pricing strategy and how it fits into overall FBA profitability, see our complete Amazon FBA guide.

 When to Price Up vs. Price Down